Get insider access

 1. Best Budget Keyboard

 The Logitech Signature K650 is our recommendation for the best budget keyboard for most people.
-You can connect this wireless keyboard via Bluetooth or with the included USB receiver, and it uses a pair of AA batteries that can power this board for up to 36 months, depending on your daily usage.
+You can connect this wireless keyboard via Bluetooth or with the included USB receiver.
+Depending on your daily usage, a pair of AA batteries can power this board for up to 36 months.
 This keyboard uses quiet rubber dome switches, making it a great choice that won't bother others in shared workspaces, dorm rooms, and home offices.

 It has a sturdy plastic body, and unlike more expensive mechanical options, there aren't any exposed moving parts, which means it's more resistant to minor spills or food crumbs if you often find yourself eating or drinking in front of your computer.
 It also offers good built-in ergonomic features, including a built-in palm rest, low-profile keycaps, and feet that provide two incline settings.
 These features ensure you can type on this keyboard without angling your wrists too sharply, which can help keep you comfortable, especially when typing for long stretches.